Employers, Job Advice

 There are many factors to consider when deciding what salary you should expect, including your age, education, relevant experience, specific skills, exact position and responsibilities, as well as the company’s size and industry sector.
 We have compiled some of the most important information you need when entering into salary negotiations with a prospective employer.

-Please note that salaries in the Netherlands are usually quoted in terms of monthly recompense as opposed to annual salary.
+Please note that salaries in the Netherlands are usually quoted in terms of monthly recompense as opposed to an annual salary.
 If you are provided with an annual amount it is always worth asking whether the amount includes 8% holiday pay or a 13th or 14th month pay as salaries are often quoted without these extra amounts and these additions can increase your annual pay considerably.

 Age and experience